-Discussions of the structure and function of the major volitional and non volitional motor pathways.
-Function of the basal ganglia, cerebral cortex, cerebellum, brainstem and spinal cord will be discussed in relationship to the human motor system.
+Discussions of the structure and function of the major volitional and nonvolitional motor pathways.
+Function of the basal ganglia, cerebral cortex, cerebellum, brainstem, and spinal cord will be discussed in relation to the human motor system.
 Applications specific to the diagnosis and treatment of both central and peripheral pathology will be covered.

-Review of the general principles of electro diagnostic testing involving EMG, NCV, BAERS and VEP’s.
+Review of the general principles of electro-diagnostic testing involving EMG, NCV, BAERS, and VEPs.
 The most common findings associated with these tests will be reviewed in light of various clinical syndromes.
-The utilization of these modalities in the clinical practice will be explored.
+The utilization of these modalities in clinical practice will be explored.

 Presentation of a comprehensive inventory of diagnostic imaging specific to the neurological system.
-Methodology of interpretation of testing and practical applications complimentary to the neurological examination.
+Methodology of interpretation of testing and practical applications complementary to the neurological examination.

 Clinical Applications I:

-First module in six part series: Presentation of applications specific to the disorders of the human nervous system.
+First module in six-part series: Presentation of applications specific to the disorders of the human nervous system.
 The candidate will learn how to apply advanced applications specific to areas of the nervous system studied in the Graduate School Program of Clinical Neurology.
-The advanced modules will be based upon practicums and patient based paradigms.
+The advanced modules will be based on practicums and patient-based paradigms.

 Clinical Applications II:

-Second module in six part series: Presentation applications specific to the disorders of the human nervous system.
-The candidate will learn how to apply advanced applications specific to areas of the nervous system studied the Graduate School Program of Clinical Chiropractic Neurology
+Second module in six-part series: Presentation applications specific to the disorders of the human nervous system.
+The candidate will learn how to apply advanced applications specific to areas of the nervous system studied in the Graduate School Program of Clinical Chiropractic Neurology

 Clinical Applications III:

-Third module in six part series.
+Third module in six-part series.
 Presentation of applications specific to the disorders of the human nervous system.
 The candidate will learn how to apply advanced applications specific to areas of the nervous system studied in the Graduate School Program of Clinical Chiropractic Neurology.
-The advanced modules will be based upon practicums and patient based paradigms.
+The advanced modules will be based on practicums and patient-based paradigms.